PTR-projects/AreParser/README.md

 ## Installing

-In order to run program you need python 3 with isntalled matplotlib
+In order to run program you need python 3 with installed matplotlib
 ```shell
 pip install matplotlib
 ```